-Electric vehicles are everywhere.
-They’re safer, more reliable, economically competitive and most importantly can be fueled by clean energy sources.
-With a fleet of nearly 500 vehicles on campus – from buses to facilities vans to tractors, snowplows and more – UB is heavily dependent on our wheels.
-Electrifying our campus fleet is critical to making a big dent in our carbon footprint while also increasing campus safety through automation.
-By 2025, new university mobility purchases will be fueled by clean and renewable electricity, thus phasing out the use of fossil fuel.
+With a fleet of nearly 500 vehicles, UB is heavily dependent on our wheels.
+Electric vehicles are safer, reliable, economically competitive and can be fueled by clean energy sources.
+Electrifying our campus fleet is critical to making a dent in our carbon footprint while increasing campus safety through automation.
+By 2025, new mobility purchases will be fueled by clean and renewable electricity, thus phasing out the use of fossil fuel.

 Phase I (2019): Convene a task force to investigate electric charging infrastructure requirements, capital costs, effect on existing utilities, emission reductions, O&M costs, and other factors.